1 0 6000 0 600 120 30 https://headerbidding.co 960 0

-The theory of the law was just one aspect but the real problem was the practical implementations of the technology to fulfill the requirements.
-So the inception of the Transparency and Consent Framework took place with the release of GDPR itself.
-The IAB Tech Lab launched the framework to help the publishers and ad tech industry comply with the newly launched laws.
-It provided a GDPR compliant standard mechanism for requesting, storing, and sharing user consent in the ad tech supply chain.
+Enter the Transparency and Consent Framework, which was introduced alongside GDPR.
+The IAB Tech Lab created this framework to help publishers and the ad tech industry comply with the new regulations.
+It established a GDPR-compliant standard mechanism for requesting, storing, and sharing user consent throughout the ad tech supply chain.

-The Transparency and Consent Framework is an initiative taken by the Interactive Advertising Bureau to standardize the process of gaining user consent for the collection and use of personal data.
-The IAB has collaborated with the publishers, advertisers, and other parties in the ad tech industry for the initiative.
+The Transparency and Consent Framework is an initiative the Interactive Advertising Bureau took to standardize the process of gaining user consent for collecting and using personal data.
+The IAB has collaborated with publishers, advertisers, and other parties in the ad tech industry for the initiative.

 The main components of the framework are:

-• TCF Policy: The policies that apply to publishers, advertisers, vendors, CMPs, and all the other participants involved with the framework.
-The participants have to abide by the policies to maintain their membership in the initiative.
-You can find the TCF policy document here
+- TCF Policy: The policies apply to publishers, advertisers, vendors, Consent Management Platforms (CMPs), and all the other participants involved with the framework.
+The participants must abide by the policies to maintain their membership in the initiative.
+You can find the TCF policy document here.

-• Transparency and Consent String with Global Vendor List Format: Information in the form of 0’s and 1’s to convey the consent of the user to the parties involved in data collection.
-Read our dedicated blog Consent String here.
+- Transparency and Consent String with Global Vendor List Format: Information in the form of 0’s and 1’s to convey the user’s consent to the parties involved in data collection.
+Read our dedicated blog, consent string.

-The framework is open-source and non-commercial and hence all the technical specifications for its implementation can be found on Github.
+The framework is open-source and non-commercial; hence, all the technical specifications for its implementation can be found on Github.

 Participants in TCF

-There are three types of players involved in the TCF: Vendors, Publishers, and CMPs.
+Three types of players are involved in the TCF: Vendors, Publishers, and CMPs.

-Vendors: It includes all the third-parties working with the publisher for delivering the content to the user that either involves the collection of personal data or the access to the user’s device for setting up cookies.
+Vendors: It includes all the third parties working with the publisher to deliver the content to the user that either involves the collection of personal data or the access to the user’s device for setting up cookies.

 Publishers: It includes all the publishers in the TCF that monetize their content with third-party advertisers.

-CMPs: It includes the consent management platforms that can read or set the status of the user’s consent for the vendors working with the publishers.
+CMPs: Consent management platforms can read or set the status of the user’s consent for the vendors working with the publishers.

 How Does TCF Work?

-Please remember that only the vendors from the Global Vendor List would be able to receive the user’s preferences in TCF format.
-It won’t be possible for your CMP to send TCF standard signals to non-IAB vendors.
+Remember that only vendors from the Global Vendor List can receive user preferences in TCF format.
+CMPs cannot send TCF standard signals to non-IAB vendors.

 Why TCF 2.0?